ksmithbaylor/jest-scenario/README.md

 });
 ```

-The above scenario outline produces the exact same tests as the above `scenario`
-example, but is more flexible and less repetitive.
-Yay!
+The above code produces 32 test cases (`2 * 2 * 8`).
+They test positive and
+negative numbers, passed as both strings or as numbers, to make sure the output
+of the function is correct.
+There's a special case for zero, as negative zero
+isn't a valid expected output.
+But the cool thing is that we were able to test
+all those cases with a single test body that contains only one assertion.

-## API
+## full api

 ### `scenario(test, prefix, testCases, testBody);`